 Deadline: None.
 Grants are awarded on a rolling basis.
 You may submit your letter of intent at any time.

 Once submitted, the online Letter of Intent will be reviewed by the Anthony Robbins Foundation grant committee.
 The length of the review process will vary but generally takes over 90 days.
+Organizations are informed of approval by e-mail.
 Only "invited" grant applications will be considered.
-All organizations submitting an online Letter of Intent will be informed of the Foundation's decision by e-mail.

 If your organization's letter of intent is approved by the Board, you will receive a Formal Grant Application.
 A request for support must include the following: